gilday/mobtown/README.markdown

 ## Getting Start (with Vagrant)

 The Vagrantfile defines an Ubuntu Xenial Xerus (16.04) vagrant box running on VirtualBox for hacking on mobtown.
-The ubuntu box installs Java 8, docker-engine, and docker-compose so you can hack on and build mobtown without mucking with your development environment.
+The ubuntu box installs Java 8 JDK, docker-engine, and docker-compose so you can hack on and build mobtown without mucking with your development environment.
 Vagrant will [use rsync to share](https://www.vagrantup.com/docs/synced-folders/rsync.html) the